Portgas-D-Asce/portgas-d-asce.github.io/page.md

 ---
 layout: post1
-title: "this is a demo"
+title: this is a demo
-permalink: "/page/"
+permalink: /page/
 ---
 <h1>Hello World!</h1>